nion-software/nionswift-instrumentation-kit/docs/extensions.rst

 The camera device must set `is_camera` to `True` to be recognized as a camera.

+The camera device should specify a `camera_category` in the features dictionary.
+Although not limited to these, `eels` and `ronchigram` are two possible values.

+The camera device should also specify a `signal_type` in the features dictionary.
+Although not limited to these, `eels` and `ronchigram` are two possible values.

 ..
 TODO: Document camera modules.

 If the camera device features sets `has_processing_channel` to `True`, then the camera control bar displays a checkbox to decide whether it is showing the original raw data or the processed data.